Marinah1031/CharacterCount09/README.md

 ## Questions

-For further questions regarding the repository, create an issue or contact me at: marinahtam@gmail.com.
-You can find more of my work on GitHub here: marinah1031 (https://github.com/marinah1031 /).
+For further questions regarding the repository, create an issue or contact me at: hi.
+You can find more of my work on GitHub here: hi (https://github.com/hi /).